 Who could have imagined that when Lauren Conrad first appeared on Laguna Beach in 2004 that her ultimate goal was world domination?
 In addition to several books and successful clothing lines, the Hills star launched a beauty line this summer.
 Lauren Conrad Beauty is vegan, cruelty-free, certified clean, and PETA-approved.
 “We are committed to creating beautiful products that are clean, environmentally-friendly, ethically-sourced, and vegan so you can feel good about what you’re putting on your skin,” she says on her company’s website.

 Supermodel Miranda Kerr is beautiful both inside and out: Her beauty and skin care line, KORA Organics, is PETA-certified cruelty-free and almost entirely vegan.
 “These products are not tested on animals – they are tested on me,” Kerr says on her website.
-The only two non-vegan products (they contain beeswax) are clearly listed on their website.
+The company also clearly lists the only two non-vegan products (they contain beeswax).
 All KORA Organics products are certified organic, too!

-Actress Millie Bobby Brown is only 16, but she’s already extremely accomplished (perhaps you’ve heard of a little show called Stranger Things?).
-Last year, this impressive teen launched a beauty line, called Florence by Mills, that is Vegan Action-certified and PETA-certified cruelty-free.
-Brown named Florence by Mills after her beloved grandma, but the brand is targeted towards teens with fun products like peel-off masks and body highlighter.
+Actress Millie Bobby Brown is only 17, but she’s already extremely accomplished (perhaps you’ve heard of a little show called Stranger Things?).
+In 2019, this impressive teen launched a beauty line, called Florence by Mills, which is Vegan Action-certified and PETA-certified cruelty-free.
+Brown named Florence by Mills after her beloved grandma, but the brand is targeted towards teens with fun products like peel-off masks and body highlighters.

 After a career starring in too many iconic films to name, Drew Barrymore took a detour and launched Flower Beauty, a makeup and skin care brand that is cruelty-free.
 “We’ve been cruelty-free since day one,” the brand says on its website.
 “We test our products on people, not our furry friends.”
 The line isn’t entirely vegan (they use carmine and beeswax in some products), although the actress does follow a vegan diet herself when she is filming.
 Flower Beauty can be found at Walmart and Ulta, and Superdrug in the UK.

-Jessica Alba’s popular brand The Honest Company delivers everything from baby wipes to laundry detergent to tampons — all without 2,500 harmful chemicals.
-In 2015, she branched out with Honest Beauty, which can be found at Cult Beauty, Target, and Boots in the UK.
+Jessica Alba’s popular brand The Honest Company—which just went public—delivers everything from baby wipes to laundry detergent to tampons — all without 2,500 harmful chemicals.
+In 2015, she branched out with Honest Beauty — now stocked by Cult Beauty, Target, and Boots in the UK.
 Honesty Beauty is cruelty-free but not all products are vegan.
 “Ever since I’ve been in the makeup chair, I’ve wanted to create beauty products that delivered high-impact results and created lasting looks made with safe ingredients and without synthetic fragrances, because women deserve to have uncompromising products that work,” the actress said.

 Lady Gaga is as famous for her pop music as her acting in A Star Is Born.
-But in 2019, she took another star turn with her own beauty line, HAUS Laboratories, that is vegan and cruelty-free.
+But in 2019, she took another star turn with her own beauty and skin care line, HAUS Laboratories, which is vegan and cruelty-free.
 “We love animals and do not test our products or ingredients on them,” the website says.
-Available on both its own website and Amazon, the line fulfills Gaga’s promise that beauty is about creativity and self-discovery.
-This summer, Gaga and HAUS Laboratories landed on a special cover of Allure magazine’s Beauty of Beauty issue.
+The vegan beauty and skin care brand is available on both its own website and Amazon, the line fulfills Gaga’s promise that beauty is about creativity and self-discovery.
+This summer, Gaga and HAUS Laboratories landed on a special cover of Allure magazine’s Beauty of Beauty issue

 Singer Kesha is known for her party-hearty pop songs and her brightly-colored beauty line.
 Kesha Rose Beauty is just as fun.
 The singer proudly shares on Instagram that “vegan beauty is the only way to go.”
 Kesha Rose Beauty is cruelty-free and vegan and is in PETA’s Global Beauty Without Bunnies Program.